MarwaAbderrahim/Training-segmentation-nnUnet/documentation/dataset_format.md

 [here](../nnunetv2/dataset_conversion/generate_dataset_json.py).
 See our examples in [dataset_conversion](../nnunetv2/dataset_conversion) for how to use it.
 And read its documentation!

-## How to use Totalsegmentator dataset datasets
+## How to use Totalsegmentator dataset
 See [TotalSegmentator_dataset.md](TotalSegmentator_dataset.md)